petr-permyakov/django-helm-chart/README.md

 # Contributing

 Contributions are welcome.
-Report bugs on gitlab issues.
+Report bugs on GitLab issues.
 Please only open feature requests that you'd like to implement yourself or pay for.